 Ransom served as the 2017 SIGGRAPH Studio Chair and will serve as the 2019 SIGGRAPH Art Gallery Chair, both in Los Angeles.
 SIGGRAPH is the largest and oldest Art and Technology Conference in the world with over 16,000 attendees annually.
 Ransom received her Master of Fine Arts Degree in Electronic Visualization from the University of Illinois at Chicago (2011) and her Bachelor of Fine Arts from The Ohio State University with a concentration in Art and Technology (2008).

-Ransom is currently serving as the Program Head of Sculpture/4D and is an Assistant Professor of Sculpture + New Genres at California State University Long Beach.
+Ransom is currently serving as the Program Head of Sculpture/4D and Associate Professor of Sculpture + New Genres at California State University Long Beach.
 As a member of the faculty of the College of The Arts, she works within the sculpture area and specializes in 3D computerized production / digital fabrication and physical computing / kinetics.
 Since living in Los Angeles she has produced a number of hands-on community workshops at K-12 focused institutions across the city in addition to her professional academic career.
 Prior to living in Long Beach, California, Ransom was the Assistant Professor of Digital / Hybrid Media at Southern Methodist University in Dallas, Texas for three years.
 Ransom has also lived and worked in Chicago, Illinois and Columbus, Ohio.
 Ransom is queer, half black, and was born and raised in the small city of Lima, Ohio.